Elizabeth-M-M/trendwatcher-magazine-react-front-end/README.md

 ![alt text](./images/editormainarticle.png "Trend Watcher Magazine")

 #### Known Bugs
 Currently there is a bug from fetching the deployed API.
 The API was deployed on Render, but it takes a long time to respond.
+Also, cookie storing is an issue to solve since seperation of the API from the front end.
 Still debugging.

 #### License
 Copyright (c) 2023 Elizabeth Mwende Muthusi.